syedhamdan45/portfolio/README.md

 Code: https://github.com/syedhamdan45/information-retrieval/blob/master/Information_Retrieval_Project.ipynb

-### Canada Federal Elections 2019 Sentiment Analysis
+### Canadian Federal Elections 2019 Sentiment Analysis

 The goal of the project is to essentially use sentiment analysis on Twitter data to get insight into the 2019 Canadian elections.